Digi Communications: Digi brand

 RCS & RDS introduced the Digi TV brand for satellite television services in December 2004 in Romania and in 2006 in Hungary, Slovakia, the Czech Republic, Croatia and Serbia.
 In 2006 the company unified under the Digi brand the cable television, internet and telephony services in Hungary, followed by Slovakia in June 2007.
 In Romania all the services rebranded Digi in 2009 but it is used together with the old RCS & RDS brand.

 Mobile frequencies

-The following is a list of Digi Mobil mobile frequencies in Romania and Hungary.
+The following is a list of Digi Mobil mobile frequencies in Romania.